 Another factor impacting billable hours is discipline.
 “Organizations that don’t have a disciplined and organized way to ensure that every billable hour worked and every reimbursable dollar spent gets billed to the client is losing money,” Chong says.
 “This is what we call revenue leakage, and it’s another source of waste that PSA solutions help address.”

 “By tying together time and expense capture workflows with approvals and invoicing, these systems can ensure everything that should be billed is billed exactly once.
 The best PSA solutions out there have been shown to reduce revenue leakage by 23.4 percent,” he adds.

 2PSA users can accomplish more work than nonusers in the same amount of time

 Industry benchmark research shows that to generate $1 million in revenue, PSA users, on average, require 4.4 billable consultants and 1.2 non-billable support staff.
-Firms who don’t use a PSA require, on average, 5.4 billable consultants and 1.5 non-billable support staff.
+Firms that don’t use a PSA need, on average, 5.4 billable consultants and 1.5 non-billable support staff.

 The Projector PSA infographic cites data from a National Computing Centre study that found 54 percent of businesses implement a PSA tool to improve resource utilization and 58 percent to increase project effectiveness.